ToniMigliato/ToniMigliato/README.md

 ### Data Scientist

 I am from Brazil.
 I have a bachelor degree in business and a master degree in Production Engineering.
-I am studying and working Data Science and Machine Learning for almost four years and now I am concluding my second master degree in Data Science.
+I am studying and working with Data Science and Machine Learning for almost four years and now I am concluding my second master degree in Data Science.

-## Skills:
+## Skills and Experience
-- :microscope: Map and understand business problems
+- :microscope: Data Science
-- :computer: Build data science and machine learning tools to solve business problems
+- :computer: Machine Learning
-- :rocket: Build apps and dashboards
+- :rocket: Deep Learning
 - :hammer_and_wrench: Python / Keras / SQL / Pandas / Numpy / others

-## I Am Working With:
+## I Am Working With
 - Time series forecasting with Recurrent Neural Network (LSTM and GRU)
 - Time series forecasting with statistical modelling (ARIMA and SARIMA)
 - Time series outlier detection